phaserjs/phaser/README.md

 * Emitter.setAlpha has a new 'rate' parameter which allows particles to change alpha over time, using any Easing value or timescale.
 * Emitter.bringToTop and Emitter.sendToBack are booleans that let you optionally set the display order of the Particle when emitted.
 * Emitter now calls the Phaser.Particle.onEmit function, which is left empty for you to override and add in custom behaviours.
+* P2.World has a new contactMaterial property, which can be configured like a normal P2 Contact Material and is applied when two bodies hit that don't have defined materials.

 Bug Fixes